-The Channel display is a high resolution, touch-screen display.
-It provides visual feedback and metering, and can be used for touch-based operation of channel assignments:
+The Channel display is a high resolution, TFT display which provides visual feedback and metering for channel assignments.

-Up to three metering rows can be enabled.
+Up to two metering rows can be enabled.
 The lower row always meters the active bank/layer, while the upper rows can be assigned to any bank/layer using the "Multirow Metering" options in the System Settings display.